 3. The Council hereby covenants with the Owner to:-

-3.1 provide a written form of receipt for each payment of the Public Realm Contribution on receipt of the Public Realm Contribution pursuant to paragraph 2 above ;
+3.1 provide a written form of receipt for each payment of the Public Realm Contribution and Railway Station Cycle Infrastructure Contribution on receipt of the Public Realm Contribution and Railway Station Cycle Infrastructure Contribution pursuant to paragraph 2 above

-3.2 place each Public Realm Improvement Contribution when received into an interest bearing account with a clearing bank and to utilise the Public Realm Improvement Contribution for the Public Realm Improvement Contribution Purposes
+3.2 place each Public Realm Improvement Contribution and Railway Station Cycle Infrastructure Contribution when received into an interest bearing account with a clearing bank and to utilise the Public Realm Improvement Contribution for the Public Realm Improvement Contribution Purposes and utilise the Railway Station Cycle Infrastructure Contribution for the Railway Station Cycle Infrastructure Contribution Purposes

-3.3 upon receipt of a request in writing to do so to be received by the Council no sooner than the fifth (5th) anniversary of the date of payment to the Council to return to the party who deposited the Public Realm Improvement Contribution the unexpended part of the Public Realm Improvement Contribution together with interest accrued calculated at the SONIA Rate from the date of payment until the date the unexpended part is actually repaid;
+3.3 upon receipt of a request in writing to do so to be received by the Council no sooner than the fifth (5th) anniversary of the date of payment to the Council to return to the party who deposited the Public Realm Improvement Contribution and/or the Railway Station Cycle Infrastructure Contribution the unexpended part of the Public Realm Improvement Contribution and/ or the Railway Station Cycle Infrastructure Contribution together with interest accrued calculated at the SONIA Rate from the date of payment until the date the unexpended part is actually repaid;

-3.4 where at the fifth (5th) anniversary of the date of payment to the Council a legally binding unconditional contract has been entered into by the Council in respect of the Public Realm Improvement Contribution Purposes the Council shall be entitled to utilise the Public Realm Improvement Contribution to make payment under such a contract for a further period of twelve (12) months;
+3.4 where at the fifth (5th) anniversary of the date of payment to the Council a legally binding unconditional contract has been entered into by the Council in respect of the Public Realm Improvement Contribution Purposes and/or the Railway Station Cycle Infrastructure Contribution Purposes the Council shall be entitled to utilise the Public Realm Improvement Contribution and/ or the Railway Station Cycle Infrastructure Contribution to make payment under such a contract for a further period of twelve (12) months;

-3.6 that upon receipt of a written request(s) from the Owner the Council shall provide the Owner with a statement confirming whether the Public Realm Improvement Contribution has been spent and if the Public Realm Improvement Contribution have been spent in whole or in part outlining how the Public Realm Improvement Contribution has in whole or in part been spent.
+3.6 that upon receipt of a written request(s) from the who deposited the Public Realm Improvement Contribution and/or the Railway Station Cycle Infrastructure Contribution the Council shall provide that party with a statement confirming whether the Public Realm Improvement Contribution and/ or the Railway Station Cycle Infrastructure Contribution have been spent and if the Public Realm Improvement Contribution and/or the Railway Station Cycle Infrastructure Contribution have been spent in whole or in part outlining how the Public Realm Improvement Contribution and/ or the Railway Station Cycle Infrastructure Contribution have in whole or in part been spent.

-EIGHTH SCHEDULE
+NINTH SCHEDULE